codeenigma/billder/README.md

 module.exports = {
   // AWS config
   'aws' : {
-    'accountId' : 'XXXX-XXXX-XXXX', // the 12 digit AWS account ID for your main account 'key'       : 'ABCDEFGHIJKLMNOPQRST', // the key belonging to an IAM user with access to billing reports 'secret'    : 'abCdEFghiJkLmnOPQrSTuvwXyz123456787', // the secret associated with the above key 'bucket'    : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'    : 'eu-west-1' // the region your S3 billing bucket is in },
+    'accountId'    : 'XXXX-XXXX-XXXX', // the 12 digit AWS account ID for your main account 'key'          : 'ABCDEFGHIJKLMNOPQRST', // the key belonging to an IAM user with access to billing reports 'secret'       : 'abCdEFghiJkLmnOPQrSTuvwXyz123456787', // the secret associated with the above key 'bucket'       : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'       : 'eu-west-1', // the region your S3 billing bucket is in 'accountsFile' : 'accounts' // the filename of the file containing your accounts to bill data (see below) },
   // General accountancy settings
   'general' : {